xavdid/unin/README.md

 # unin

-Uninstall your local node modules, wherever they are
+Uninstall your local bower_components, wherever they are